eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 And it is absolutely undeniable: single-round Approval voting, while simple and strong like a reliable sedan, absolutely underperforms the fancy sports car of STAR voting in VSE, especially under the "honest" model of Approval voting used in the code (which functions like a SCORE system with two options).

-On the [Equal Vote page for Approval](https://www.equal.vote/approval), they call it a "stepping stone", and an "important arrow in the quiver", but even their "case for Approval" points back to STAR:
+On the [Equal Vote page for Approval](https://www.equal.vote/approval), they make a fair case for Approval as something that "should be the default voting method".
+But they also call it a "stepping stone", say that "there's a good case to be made to upgrade further," and even though it's a "case for Approval", the text spends significant space pointing back to STAR:

-> In many cases it may be quicker and easier to just switch directly from the traditional Choose-One voting method to something top of the line like STAR Voting, but we understand that there may be some cases where that's unrealistic.
+> In many cases it may be quicker and easier to just switch directly from the traditional Choose-One voting method to something top of the line like STAR Voting, but we understand that there may be some cases where that's unrealistic. ([Source](https://www.equal.vote/approval), Accessed 7/30/2026)

 The wording "top of the line" paints a vivid picture, to be sure.
 But how robust is that edge?
 If we are to describe VSE simulations as "like how engineers can test the plans for a new skyscraper before actually building it," then I would hope that the engineers test the skyscraper in weather other than a perfect 72 degree sunny day.
 Perhaps we should see how the plans fare when there's a hurricane, or an earthquake, or a flood.
 If the skyscraper is only tested in perfect conditions, then that does not make me feel particularly safe if I have to live on the eightieth floor.